supermemo-wiki/SuperMemo.Wiki/supermemo/first-steps.md

 ## 1 on 1 tutoring (recommended)

-In 1-2 hours, a proficient user can teach you the basics to get you started with the essential functionalities.
+In 1-2 hours, a proficient user can teach you the basics to get you started with the essential features of SuperMemo.

 - [👨‍🎓 &nbsp; Schedule a call *Learn the ropes with Raj of SuperMemo.wiki.*](https://calendly.com/test0009/raj) {.links-list}